abusaeed2433/JavaBasic/out/production/JavaPractice/g_TheObjectClass/info2.md

 ## Finalizing an Object
 - Sometimes an object uses resources that need to be released when the object is destroyed,
-- In Java, you create objects, but you cannot destroy objects,
+- In Java, you create objects, but you `cannot destroy objects`,
 - `Garbage Collector` handles object destruction part.
 But,
 - It gives a trigger before destroying object by calling `finalize()` method,
 - `finalize()` method: